Skarlso/blogsource/content/posts/2016-06-12-google-signin-with-go.md

 Google OAuth token
 ------------------

-First things first, what you need is, to register your application with Google, so you'll get a Token that you can use for authentication purposes.
+First what you need is, to register your application with Google, so you'll get a Token that you can use to authorize later calls to Google services.

-You can do there here -> [Google Developer Console](https://console.developers.google.com/iam-admin/projects).
+You can do that here: [Google Developer Console](https://console.developers.google.com/iam-admin/projects).
 You'll have to create a new project.
 Once it's done, click on ```Credentials``` and create an OAuth token.
-You should see something like this -> "To create an OAuth client ID, you must first set a product name on the consent screen.".
-Go through the questions, like, what type your application is, and once you arrive at stage where it's asking for your application's name -- there is a section asking for redirect URL; there, write the url you wish to use when authenticating your user.
-If you don't know this yet, don't fret, we can come back and change it later.
+You should see something like this: "To create an OAuth client ID, you must first set a product name on the consent screen.".
+Go through the questions, like, what type your application is, and once you arrive at stage where it's asking for your application's name -- there is a section asking for redirect URLs; there, write the url you wish to use when authorising your user.
+If you don't know this yet, don't fret, you can come back and change it later.
 Do NOT use ```localhost```.
 If you are running on your own, use http://127.0.0.1:port/whatever.

 This will get you a ```client ID``` and a ```client secret```.
 I'm going to save these into a file which will sit next to my web app.
-It could be stored more securely, for example, in a database or a mounted secure, encrypted drive, and so and so forth, but that's not the point of this tutorial.
+It could be stored more securely, for example, in a database or a mounted secure, encrypted drive, and so and so forth.

-Your application can now be identified, so login can happen using one's Google credentials.
+Your application can now be identified through Google services.

 The Application